ScreenJournal

 The insight from ScreenJournal wasn't "Adam is lazy."
 It was the opposite.
 The AI showed me I was overworking on low-value tasks and underworking on high-value ones.

-- The PDF still sits there, and I hired a £2k/year tax person.
+• The PDF still sits there, but I finally hired an accountant.
 Best decision ever.

 Why This Isn't "Spyware"